Canon M5 versus Canon M100

 |Canon T6i (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||22.7||12.0||919||71|

 |Nikon D5500 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||24.1||14.0||1438||84|

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (1080/60p).

-Apart from body and sensor, cameras can and do differ across a range of features.
-For example, the EOS M5 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
-In contrast, the EOS M100 relies on live view and the rear LCD for framing.
-The table below summarizes some of the other core capabilities of the Canon M5 and Canon M100 in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+Beyond body and sensor, cameras can and do differ across a range of features.
+For example, the M5 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
+In contrast, the M100 relies on live view and the rear LCD for framing.
+The adjacent table lists some of the other core features of the Canon M5 and Canon M100 along with similar information for a selection of comparators.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon M5 (⇒ rgt)||2360||no||3.2||1620||tilting||YES||4000||9.0||5||no|